1 Corinthians 6:19 - Or don't you know that your body is a temple of the Holy Spirit which is in you, which you have from God? You are not your own,

 1 Corinthians 6:20 - for you were bought with a price.
 Therefore glorify God in your body and in your spirit, which are God's. -- World English.

 Paul emphasizes that a believer's body should be revered and respected because within that body dwells God's Holy Spirit.
 Paul likens the body to a temple, a dwelling place.
-A temple in the Bible is usually considered sacred, holy, and thus, for the believer in Christ, his physical body should also be consided as Holy, being where God's Holy Spirit dwells.
+A temple in the Bible is usually considered sacred, holy, and thus, for the believer in Christ, his physical body should also be considered as Holy, being where God's Holy Spirit dwells.
 Thus, God's Holy Spirit is integrated, not just with the spirit of the child of God, but with his physical being.

 Related Scriptures: